-Alice M. Crary, Associate Professor and Chair of Philosophy, joined the department in the fall of 2000 (and has been a member of the Liberal Studies department since 2009).
-She has published articles on ethics, moral psychology, philosophy and literature, feminist theory, the history of analytic philosophy and animals and ethics, and is also interested in cognitive disability.
+Alice M. Crary, Alice M. Crary, Associate Professor and Chair of Philosophy, joined the department in the fall of 2000 (and has been a member of the Liberal Studies department since 2009).
+She is founding co-director of the graduate certificate in Gender and Sexuality Studies.
+Her published writings address issues in ethics, moral psychology, philosophy and literature, the philosophy of Wittgenstein, ordinary language philosophy, animals and ethics, feminist theory, and cognitive disability.
 She is the author of Beyond Moral Judgment (Harvard, 2007) and Inside Ethics: On the Demands of Moral Thought (Harvard, 2016).
-She is also the co-editor of The New Wittgenstein (Routledge, 2000), the co-editor of Reading Cavell (Routledge, 2005) and the editor of Wittgenstein and the Moral Life: Essays in Honor of Cora Diamond (MIT, 2006)
+She is also the co-editor of The New Wittgenstein (Routledge, 2000), the co-editor of Reading Cavell (Routledge, 2005) and the editor of Wittgenstein and the Moral Life: Essays in Honor of Cora Diamond (MIT, 2006).